 |EDUCATION AND EXPERIENCE:

-One year of full-time paid experience involving the maintenance and/or repair of buildings, equipment, appliances, or grounds using hand or small power tools.
+Graduation from high school or its equivalent AND one year of full-time paid experience involving the maintenance and/or repair of buildings, equipment, appliances, or grounds using hand or small power tools.

 Experience with the Los Angeles Community College District as a Custodian, Gardener or Groundskeeper will be considered qualifying provided that experience with hand or small power tools can be documented.

 A valid Class “C” California driver's license may be required for some positions.
 Travel to locations throughout the District may be required for some positions.

 Appointment to a position responsible for pool maintenance requires a valid Swimming Pool Service Technician certificate issued by Los Angeles County Department of Public Health that must be obtained within six months of employment